malgebary/Azure-Route-Server-MicroHack/README.md

 ## Scenario 4: Route server multi-region design with IPsec

 In this scenario we will have another route server in EastUS region, and will configure BGP over IPsec tunnel between the NVAs.
-We will explore how routes will be exchanged between the NVAs and route servers and its effect on overall routing between Vnets and on-premises networks.
+We will explore how routes will be exchanged between the NVAs and route servers and its effect on overall routing between Spoke Vnets and on-premises networks.

 For this scenario we will add the following components: